emolinac/Pt2Broadening/README.md

-# Pt2 Broadening Visual
+# Pt2 Broadening
-Codes used to visualize Pt2 broadening given a set of data and a binning
+Various codes related to the Pt2 Broadening analysis